 Protecting key assets and employees

 Hong Kong has been ranked the 'World’s Freest Economy' for over two decades according to the Heritage Foundation and is a regional business hub in Asia.
-According to the ''Doing Business Survey 2019' of the World Bank, Hong Kong is ranked the fourth among 190 economies in terms of ease of doing business in the world.
+According to the ‘Doing Business Survey 2020’ of the World Bank, Hong Kong is ranked the third among 190 economies in terms of ease of doing business in the world.
 Given its simple tax structure, well-established legal system, sound financial market, free flow of information, sophisticated workforce and the government’s long-standing capitalist 'laissez-faire' policy, thousands of multinational corporations have chosen to establish their foothold in Hong Kong.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.